symfony/symfony-docs/configuration/secrets.rst

 .. code-block:: terminal

-    # the input is hidden as you type for security reason
+    # the input is hidden as you type for security reasons

-    # set your development value (default, can be overridden locally)
+    # set your default development value (can be overridden locally)
     $ php bin/console secrets:set DATABASE_PASSWORD

     # set your production value